 In order to troubleshoot problems with the batch processing daemon, you can look through its log.
 This is done differently depending on whether you installed the database server as a daemon or using Service Launcher.

 How to check the log for the batch processing daemon

-\$ less /tmp/tbprocess.log
+- 1. In a terminal, enter the following command: - \$ less /tmp/tbprocess.log

 How to check the log for the batch processing daemon in Service Launcher